| They've

 points out Matt.
 "There's somethings, you'll hear on one station that you won't hear

 on another.
 You'll get rockier stuff on Triple M than you'll get on TT FM".
+"What's the worst thing is that radio

 in Australia doesn't play very much local content" continues Scott.
 "There was a